 Saturday October 8, 2016, Day 9

 The predicted SE wind arrived around 3 AM and it started blowing at 15-19 knots.
-Thetis’ anchor held well but the boat was performing a wild dance to the incoming to our cove waves.
+Thetis’ anchor held well but the boat was performing a wild dance to the waves incoming to our cove.
 This continued all morning.
 The sky was overcast.
 It was a gloomy day.

 The forecasts do predict that the wind will change to NW by 6 pm.
 We shall see.
 I read and finished Off on a Comet from 31 books in English translation: a collection on the Kindle.
 It is a far fetched story and more incredible then most other Vern stories.
 A comet grazes the earth and carries part of the West Mediterranean together with people and atmosphere.
 Then after 2 years it returns and the people on it escape back to earth on a balloon.
 I then started re-reading Alexander Kent’s Midshipman Bolitho in paperback.
 There was no word today from Alice.